mxagar/tool_guides/pcl/README.md

 8. `pcl_example_07`: Other useful data structures

+    - Range images: how to create them from point clouds (a synthetic **unordered** is used), given a sensor position: `range_image_creation.cpp`
+    - How to visualize range images: `range_image_visualization.cpp`
-    - NARF keypoints
+    - NARF keypoints on range images
     - kd-tree
     - octree
-    - Range images
-    - How to visualize range images

 9. `pcl_example_08`: Recognition